silum/astrokat-wiki/MeerKAT-calibrators-and-CSV-catalogues.md

 The following calibrator catalogues are available:
 * **Complex gain calibrators**, identified in observation files using the `gaincal` tag.
-Gain calibrators are generally classified as secondary calibrators in the `astrokat` framework scripts and currently about 100 calibrator sources are provided with good sky coverage in `Lband-gain-calibrators.csv`.
+Gain calibrators are generally classified as secondary calibrators in the `AstroKAT` framework scripts and currently about 100 calibrator sources are provided with good sky coverage in `Lband-gain-calibrators.csv`.

 * **Bandpass calibrator sources** are indicated with the `bpcal` tag.
-Bandpass calibrators are classified as primary calibrators in the `astrokat` framework scripts.
+Bandpass calibrators are classified as primary calibrators in the `AstroKAT` framework scripts.
 These sources have good phase closure, but some are variable, `Lband-bandpass-calibrators.csv`.

 * Currently MeerKAT only use 3 trusted **flux calibrator sources**.
 MeerKAT has models for these sources and they can be found in `Lband-flux-calibrators.csv`.
 Flux calibrators are primary calibrators and can also be used as bandpass calibrators, so when an observation selects a flux calibrator, indicated with the `fluxcal` tag, a second bandpass calibrator is not required --- unless, the flux calibrator is very far away from the observation target and an additional bandpass calibrator closer is required.
 When these targets are added to observation files they are indicated with both the `bpcal` and `fluxcal` tags by default.